Owen3H/json-simple-store/README.md

 # json-simple-store
-A simple way of storing and modifying JSON files locally.
+A simple way of reading from and modifying JSON files locally.